USSF-ORBIT/ussf-portal/docs/how-to/use-saml-groups.md

 A user does not need to be in both the `PORTAL_CMS_Users` and `PORTAL_CMS_Admins`, only one is enough.
 Adding a user to `PORTAL_SUPERADMINS` only gives a user access to modify the groups NOT CMS access.
 Typically admins end up in both admin groups.

+### Defenitions

+#### SAML - Security Assertion Markup Language

+SAML (Security Assertion Markup Language) is a an XML standard that allows secure web domains to exchange user authentication and authorization data.
+See [detailed documentation](https://support.google.com/a/answer/6262987?hl=en).
+Part of what the identity server provides are a way to manage user groups so that different authorization can be done based on the groups.

-#### SLAM
+#### SLAM - Super Lightweight Authorization Management

 We use SLAM (Super Lightweight Authorization Management) to control who is in which group.
+This is a tool made available by our identity provider to allow us to self manage the SAML groups created for our application.
 For [Production we use this instance](https://slam.cce.af.mil/slam-ui/groups) for [Staging and Development this server](https://slam.test.cce.af.mil/slam-ui/groups).